mustafaascha/mustafaascha.github.io/_posts/2016-09-29-Transactions_Data.md

     library(tidyr)
     library(stringr)

-Here's how to make the data we'll use.

 Because this is a simulation, there will be some randomness involved.
 To make sure you can replicate everything, we'll set a seed:

     set.seed(9001)

-Making the list of diseases became meditative for me, so I may have added a bit many.
-Either way, we'll use that to make a dataframe with five patients.
+To begin making data, here's a list of diseases.
+We'll use that to make a dataframe with five patients.

     diseases <-
         c("Heart_disease",